COGS18/COGS18.github.io/_build/materials/06-DataTypes.md

 ## While Loops

 <div class="alert alert-success">
-A while loop is a procedure to repeat a piece of code while some condition is still met.
+A <code>while</code> loop is a procedure to repeat a piece of code while some condition is still met.
 </div>

 ## While Loops